Madawaska, Maine

 Madawaska is a town in Aroostook County, Maine, United States.
 The population was 3,867 at the 2020 census.
 Madawaska is opposite Edmundston, Madawaska County in New Brunswick, Canada, to which it is connected by the Edmundston–Madawaska Bridge over the Saint John River.
-The majority of its residents speak French; 83.4% of the population speak French at home.
+The majority of its residents speak French; 83.4% of the population speaks French at home.

 History

-During the early colonial period, Madawaska was a meeting place and hunting/fishing area for the Maliseet (Wolastoqiyik) nation.
+During the early colonial period, Madawaska was a meeting place and hunting/fishing area for the Wolastoqiyik.
 Later, it was at the center of the bloodless Aroostook War.
-The final border between the two countries was established with the Webster-Ashburton Treaty of 1842, which gave Maine most of the disputed area, and gave the British a militarily vital connection between the province of Quebec and the province of New Brunswick.
+The final border between the two countries was established with the Webster–Ashburton Treaty of 1842, which gave Maine most of the disputed area, and gave the British a militarily vital connection between the province of Quebec and the province of New Brunswick.
 Many families were left divided after the settlement.

 Economy

-Madawaska is a rural town whose economy centers on the Saint John River paper industry.
+Madawaska is a rural town, with the economy centered on the Saint John River paper industry.
 The river historically provided water power for the mills and was the route of log drives bringing pulpwood from upstream forests.
 The river still provides the water supply for paper manufacture, but environmental concerns encourage pulpwood delivery by highway and rail.
 Canadian corporation Twin Rivers (originally Fraser Papers) has a large facility located in Madawaska which processes the pulp produced by the mill's other plant in Edmundston.
 The pulp is shipped across the border through a mile-long high pressure pipeline running between both facilities, and is made into paper in Madawaska.
 The Madawaska mill specializes in fine-grade papers.
-The town's economy is highly dependent upon cross-border trade, to the extent that Madawaska and its larger sister city of Edmundston are considered by residents under many aspects, a single economic entity.
+The town's economy is highly dependent upon cross-border trade, to the extent that residents of Madawaska, and its larger sister city of Edmundston, consider it a single economic entity in many aspects.

 Madawaska is also home to the St. John Valley Times, a popular weekly newspaper circulated across Aroostook County.